mombi93/opus-server/README.md

 The backend of opus app

 ## to do
-1. Set up Express scaffolding
-2. Set up config for dev and production, (use best practice)
-  a.
-Set up eslint

-3. Notes on versioning
-4. Set up testing suite
-5. Set up the database, database schema design
+1. Set up the database, database schema design npm tutorial

+  basic routing

+  a. how to authenticate users
+  b. how to connect to the database with bookshelf..
+  c. query to get list of favrs